Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

-- You can also do golfing, it is one of the most scenic courses in the world and it has a peninsula as the field
+- You can also go golfing, on one of the most scenic courses in the world-a peninsula as the course

-- take a historical boat ride in the TSS Earnslaw to familiarize yourself with Lake Wakatipu.
+- take a histori boat ride on the TSS Earnslaw to familiarize yourself with Lake Wakatipu.

 Extreme activities in Queenstown